AES-256 Encrypted PTT

 Hardware-Bound Device Identity

-During authentication (AUTH v3), the device signs a timestamp with its private key.
-The server verifies the signature and performs TOFU (Trust On First Use):
+During authentication the device signs a request with its private key.
+The server verifies the signature and trusts the key on first use:

-• First connection: public key stored against device record
+• First connection: the device's public key is bound to its record

-• Subsequent connections: signature verified against stored pubkey
+• Subsequent connections: the signature is verified against the bound key

-• Replay protection: timestamp must be within ±5 minutes of server time
+• Replay protection: requests must be within a few minutes of server time

 Single Active Session

 A device account can only have one active session at a time.
-When a new connection authenticates successfully, any existing session for the same account is kicked with a KICK_NOTIFY frame before the new session is established.
+When a new connection authenticates successfully, any existing session for the same account is disconnected before the new session is established.

 This prevents credential sharing — if credentials are leaked and used on a second device, the original device is disconnected.
 The dispatcher can see session changes in the audit log.